Bamvum/YGG-2024/README.md

 ## **Tech Stack**
 - **Game Engine**: Unity (C#)
 - **Blockchain**: Solana
-  - Powered by Sovryn for secure blockchain-based transactions and integration.
-  - NFT-based card ownership and trading.
+  - **Solana-Unity SDK**: Enables seamless integration of blockchain features into the game, such as NFT card ownership and cryptocurrency transactions.
+- **Backend**:
-- **Backend**: Unisave (for database management and real-time multiplayer functionality)
+  - **Unisave**: A serverless backend framework for database management and real-time multiplayer functionality.
+  - **ArangoDB**: A flexible, multi-model database for storing player data, card metadata, and game states.
+- **Frontend**:
-- **Frontend**: TextMeshPro for UI elements and Unity for 2D/3D rendering.
+  - TextMeshPro for UI elements.
+  - Unity for 2D/3D rendering.
 - **Networking**: Photon or Unity's Netcode for multiplayer battles.
 - **Version Control**: Git and GitHub for collaborative development.
 - **Tools**: Visual Studio, Rider, and GitHub Actions for CI/CD.

 ---